victoryoalli/fu.js/README.md

 ### Callbacks

-* onError(error): Called when the upload encounters an error.
+* error(error): Called when the upload encounters an error.
-* onProgress(bytesUploaded, bytesTotal): Called periodically during the upload to report progress.
+* progress(bytesUploaded, bytesTotal, percentage): Called periodically during the upload to report progress.
-* onSuccess(upload): Called when the upload completes successfully.
+* success(upload): Called when the upload completes successfully.